 Compliance and Enforcement

+The NTA has a team of compliance officers, warranted as authorised persons, who are empowered to investigate complaints.
 NTA is committed to ensuring compliance with SPSV legislation, in order to ensure public safety, that legitimate, professional operators do not have to compete with others operating to lower standards, and to ensure continued public confidence in SPSV services.
 NTA has a team of compliance officers and authorised persons who are empowered to investigate complaints or reports of non-compliance in all aspects of the industry, including vehicle standards, driver behaviour and identification, and issues relating to bookings and fares.
 NTA has the right to bring court prosecutions for certain offences, including unlicensed drivers and unlicensed vehicles operating as SPSVs.
 Compliance officers may also issue on-the-spot penalties for a number of specified fixed payment offences.
 All members of An Garda Síochána are also warranted as authorised persons.
 Compliance Officers and Gardaí will not only enforce the legislation but also offer guidance to SPSV operators on how to maintain compliance and offer good customer service.

 The Compliance Team

-NTA’s authorised persons and compliance officers work for the benefit of the industry and the travelling public.
+NTA’s compliance officers work for the benefit of the industry and the travelling public.
 They support the vast majority of SPSV operators who provide an excellent public service, and ensure that standards throughout the industry remain high.
 Compliance officers have the right to approach any SPSV operator while they are working.
 They will generally want to carry out some basic checks on the vehicle or the driver – sometimes this is a routine check, and sometimes it is part of an investigation into a complaint.
 Authorised persons have the power to request and seize documents, and they can also enter premises connected with the provision of an SPSV service – for example, a dispatch operator’s office – where they can secure evidence for potential prosecutions.

 As a driver if you are approached by a compliance officer, you can expect the officer to: